prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 Opening your case is the first step to the building since, of course, you need to access the interior where your components will reside.

-Building in an [ATX case](/budget-pcs/smallest-atx-cases/) is going to be the easiest for beginners since it's the largest, but you can build in a case of any size.
+Building in an [ATX case](/budget-pcs/smallest-atx-cases/) is going to be the easiest for beginners since it's the largest, but you can build in a [micro-ATX](/budget-pcs/smallest-micro-atx-cases/) or mini-ITX case as well.
+Just know the smaller the case, the harder it'll be.

 If you have a tempered glass side panel, just unscrew the thumbscrews on the side, remove the glass, and place it someplace where it won’t be scratched or otherwise damaged.